 Oklahoma City University students may apply to a number of approved programs for a semester or academic-year abroad.
 Students will pay Oklahoma City University tuition and fees and most federal, state, and institutional aid are applicable toward tuition costs associated with these programs as determined by the Office of Financial Aid.
 Housing, meals, and transportation costs are paid by the student directly to the institution abroad.

 Oklahoma City University currently has approved programs in Argentina, Austria, Belgium, Costa Rica, Cyprus, the Czech Republic, Germany, Italy, Japan, Mexico, Morocco, Spain, Taiwan, and the United Kingdom.
-New programs are added each year to reflect students' interests.

 Faculty-led Study Tours (short-term)